godotengine/godot-docs/tutorials/3d/baked_lightmaps.rst

 .. image:: img/baked_light_mode.png

-- **Voxel Cone**: Trace: Is the default one, it's less precise but very fast.
+- **Voxel Cone**: Trace: Is the default one, it's less precise but fast.
 Look similar (but slightly better) to GIProbe.
 - **Ray Tracing**: This method is more precise, but can take considerably longer to bake.
 If used in low or medium quality, some scenes may produce grain.